-Hummus Deviled Eggs are the combination of two addictive appetizers.
-Creamy hummus replaces mayonnaise and makes perfect mayo-free deviled eggs.
+Healthy Deviled Eggs with Hummus are the combination of two addictive appetizers.
+Creamy hummus and eggs come together in this recipe and make amazing appetizers without mayo or yogurt.
 They will disappear so fast that everyone will beg for more.

-I love to serve my hummus deviled eggs with a bowl of leftover hummus filling alongside, so don’t worry when the filling is more than needed for 7 eggs.
-Who doesn’t love to dip vegetable sticks into this amazingly creamy and super tasty hummus?
+I love to serve healthy deviled eggs with a bowl of leftover filling on the side, so don’t worry when the filling is more than needed for 7 eggs.
+Who doesn’t love to dip vegetable sticks into this amazingly creamy and super tasty deviled egg filling?

 I recommend eating these on the same day.
 Eating them within a few hours after they are made is the best.
 Not only do they get dry but they also become unsafe as they wait longer because hard-boiled eggs shouldn’t wait long.
 I wouldn’t store them longer than 24 hours even in the refrigerator.